Panogen/sorazora_serif/README.md

 Snapshots of the font from before the initial Github commit can be viewed in /wip-examples.

+### Notices
+As of version 1.1, compilation of fonts has been moved from Fontforge to `fontmake`, whose output files are slightly different from FontForge's.
+If any version prior to 1.1.0 is installed on your system, you will need to remove it first before installing the new version.
+Otherwise, the system will file a duplicate font under the same weight, making it likely for applications to choose the wrong version.

+The style sets of Version 2.x are reordered from Version 1.x and are not backwards compatible.

 ### Tools
 The outlines for this font are all drawn using Inkscape.
 The fonts are compiled and generated using FontForge.